chrislewis/basic-project.g8/README.md

 ## Motivation

-There are lots of templates for bootstrapping Scala projects these days.
-However, that was not the case when I originally created this one back in 2011, and while I don't intend to vet every single one out there, I haven't seen one as opinionated as I'd like it to be.
+There are many templates for bootstrapping Scala projects these days.
+However, that was not the case when I originally created this one back in 2011 and while I don't intend to vet every single one out there, I haven't seen one as opinionated as I'd like it to be.

-My years of training engineers and leading teams, delivering various kinds of products at different kinds of organizations, have reinforced time and again this obvious truth: the more oppurtunities an engineer has to be distracted from the actual problem they want to solve, the more likely they are to be distracted.
+My years of training engineers and leading teams in delivering various kinds of products have reinforced time and again this obvious truth: the more oppurtunities an engineer has to be distracted from the actual problem they want to solve, the more likely they are to be distracted.

 I wish I could sum the total time I've heard discussion and debate in which the following questions were the subject: